 The Way Forward – From Rap as Therapy to Rap and Therapy

 The stance in Hip Hop often used to be: The music is our therapy.
 Today, there is a strong trend towards accepting professional help, without it being perceived as a weakness.
-2017 was a year when rappers took open therapy sessions on a web series.
+Rap about depression is getting more and more common and some artists are even taking open therapy sessions on a web series.
 The development prevailed throughout the year and it needs to continue.
 If famous personalities publicly address these topics it can help the countless people suffering from depression around the world.
 If confident stars like them speak out it also shows that mental illnesses can affect anyone.
 It is nothing to be ashamed of.
 Ideally, it will result in real societal change eventually: The end of stigma.